Android Central Verdict

 You do miss out on setting up chores in the FitBit Ace 2 as well as a color display.
 There will also be the added responsibility of charging since the battery life maxes out at 5 days.
 The companion app has both a parent and kid view, should your child have their own phone, and since it's a Fitbit, the whole family can work together to stay healthy on the same platform.

 An option that is a bit more advanced and maybe not for younger kids is the CoolPad Dyno.
 This is a full-fledged connected smartwatch that does more than just track activity.
 Since the device has an active data connection to either Wi-Fi or LTE, it can make calls and remotely sync data to the app.
-There are safety features built-in that only allows calls and messages to be made with contacts you designate.
+There are safety features built in that only allow calls and messages to be made with contacts you designate.
 There's even GPS geofencing to alert you when your child has entered or left predetermined areas.

 There is a monthly fee for the data connection and daily charging, so that is something to consider.
 The CoolPad Dyno also doesn't have sleep tracking, and you can't do family challenges, but there is some peace of mind that you can safely keep track of your child with the built-in features.